 Acids and bases are not just confined to laboratories; they are integral to many aspects of daily life.
 In cooking, acids like vinegar (acetic acid) and lemon juice (citric acid) are used to enhance flavors, tenderize meats, and prevent oxidation.
 Baking soda (sodium bicarbonate), a base, is used as a leavening agent in baking, reacting with acids to produce carbon dioxide gas, which makes baked goods rise.

 Cleaning products often contain acids or bases to remove stains and dirt.
-Acids like hydrochloric acid are used in toilet bowl cleaners to dissolve mineral deposits, while bases like ammonia are used in window cleaners to remove grease and grime.
+And acids like hydrochloric acid are used in toilet bowl cleaners to dissolve mineral deposits, while bases like ammonia are used in window cleaners to remove grease and grime.
 Antacids, which contain bases like magnesium hydroxide or calcium carbonate, neutralize excess stomach acid to relieve heartburn.
 Understanding the properties of acids and bases can help you make informed choices about the products you use and how to use them safely and effectively.

 Identifying Unknown Acids and Bases